openid/eKYC-IDA/openid-ida-verified-claims.md

 # Verified Claims {#verified_claims}

 This specification defines a generic mechanism to add Verified Claims to JSON-based assertions.
-The basic idea is to use a container element, called `verified_claims`, to provide the RP with a set of Claims along with the respective metadata and verification evidence related to the verification of these Claims.
-This way, RPs cannot mix up Verified Claims and unverified Claims and accidentally process unverified Claims as Verified Claims.
+It uses a container element, called `verified_claims`, to provide the Claims Recipient with a set of Claims along with the respective metadata and verification evidence related to the verification of these Claims.
+This way, Claims Recipients cannot mix up Verified Claims and unverified Claims and accidentally process unverified Claims as Verified Claims.

-The following example would assert to the RP that the OP has verified the Claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`:
+The following example would assert to the Claims Recipient that the Claims Provider has verified the Claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`:

 <{{examples/response/verified_claims_simple.json}}